RuiFilipeCampos/MontyCarlo/README.md

 The second argument is the materials density in g/cm^3.

 MyCo will create an output file (\*.html) for debugging purposes (the output file is a work in progress).
 It will also store the material object in the /mat folder.
 This way the compilation of a given material is only done once per project.
 Otherwise, creating an application/simulation for MyCo would be too time consuming.
 Every time ```myco.Mat({1:2, 8:1}, 1)``` is executed, it will read from the cached file.

+A propper example will be shown here: https://github.com/RuiFilipeCampos/MyCo-EXAMPLE1